Vihaan3/knowledge-garden/content/Personal Knowledge Management/Atomic Habits.md

 ### Problem with Goals

 - Winners and losers typically both have the same goals (winning a championship, acing a test, etc) but most of them fail
 - This means that goals do jack other than **provide direction**
 - Assuming I'll be happy once I reach goal X
 - If make it, happy, otherwise you're a failure?
 - Encourages you to stop once you've reached your goal
 - If you can fall in love with the system you put in place to achieve that goal, you'll be a lot happier throughout the entire process and you'll be more likely to succeed

 3 Layers of Behavior Change

 1. Outcomes: The focus is on what
 2. Processes: The focus is on how
 3. Identity: The focus is on who

 Identity change is sneakily important for long-term habit formation.
 Simple process for identity change = :

 1. Decide who you want to be
 2. Prove it to yourself with small wins

 The Habit Feedback Loop

 1. Cue: information that predicts a reward
 2. Craving: a desire for change
 3. Response: What you do
 4. Reward: The satisfaction of the craving

 A good reward will lead to cues and craving becoming stronger, which will reinforce the habit.

-Based on this, there are the 4 Laws of Behavior Change
+#### Four Laws of Behavior Change

-Cue:  Make it obvious/invisible
+1. Cue:  Make it obvious/invisible

-Craving: Make it attractive/unattractive
+2. Craving: Make it attractive/unattractive

-Response: Make it easy/difficult
+3. Response: Make it easy/difficult

-Reward: Make it satisfying/unsatisfying
+4. Reward: Make it satisfying/unsatisfying